andreimatetic/assignments/week2/Andrei Matetic Unit 2 Homework.md

 ### Step 2: Involve the Right People
 - Indicate at least five employees or departments that need to be involved.
 For each person or department, indicate in 2-3 sentences what their role and responsibilities will be.
+    1. C-suite (CEO,CIO, and CISO if there's one): Direction needs to come from the top (bottom up change does not work).
+The _C people_ are liable (i.e. sueable) for compliance failures.
+    2. Human Resources: maintaining employee compliance records and disciplinary records.
+Handles employee separation.
+    3. Legal:
+    4. Education: Responsible for either developing and delivering training or determing what preexisting training solution to use.
+    5. Line management: responsible for their direct reports completing the training and fielding their questions.

 ### Step 3: Training Plan
 Training is part of any security culture framework plan.
 How will you train your employees on this security concern?
 In one page, indicate the following:

 - How frequently will you run training?
 What format will it take? (i.e. in-person, online, a combination of both)
     A: At a minimum annually and as part of new employee onboarding.
+Refresher training as needed (e.g. fail rate ticks above threshold or after an incident).
 - What topics will you cover in your training and why?
 (This should be the bulk of the deliverable.)
 - After you’ve run your training, how will you measure its effectiveness?